 - Kale - Use kale instead of spinach for a stronger and slightly more bitter green.

-- Farro - Replace quinoa with farro if you want to make the salad heartier.
+- Farro - Replace quinoa with farro if you want to make the mixture heartier.
 Farro and quinoa have the same amount of protein, but farro is denser and more fibrous.

-- Brown rice - Brown rice is another healthy alternative to quinoa and farro.
+- Brown rice - Brown rice is another alternative to quinoa and farro.

 - Poblano Peppers - Make this recipe with poblano peppers instead of bell peppers if you want an earthier and stronger tasting pepper.